 In 1936, as the Great Depression took hold of the nation, 13 Los Angeles, California City employees pooled their resources of $65 and formed the Los Angeles City Employees Federal Credit Union.
 They wanted to create a local credit union to give fellow City employees a safe, low-cost, convenient source to borrow and save money in the midst of a challenging economy.

 After getting approval from the federal government to begin operations, the group of employees increased to 18 and formed a Board of Directors, a credit committee, a supervisory committee and a membership committee to govern the credit union.
-They ran the business with one part-time employee from a room inside Los Angeles City Hall at 200 North Spring Street.
-In 1987, the name changed to Los Angeles Federal Credit Union (LAFCU) to reflect a growing field of membership, which started to include immediate family members of City employees and individuals who lived in the same household as a current member.
+They ran the business with one part-time employee from a room inside Los Angeles City Hall.
+Although humble in origin, we quickly became known as one of the best credit unions in the Los Angeles area.